Stratifications of Newton polygon strata and Traverso's conjectures for p-divisible groups

-It is easy to see that each $\scrB$ over $X$ as above has an exhaustive extension to level $n$ over an $X$-scheme $Y$ of finite type.
-Namely, if $Z\to\scrX_n$ is a smooth presentation, we can take $Y=X\times_{\scrX_m}Z$.
-As $\tau$ is smooth and surjective by \cite[Thm.~4.4]{Ill}, $Y\to X$ is smooth and surjective too.
-With more effort, one can arrange that the universal BT group of level $n$ over $Z$ (and thus also the exhaustive extension $\scrC$ over $Y$) comes from a $p$-divisible group, see \cite[Prop.~2.3]{NVW}.
-Here we need only the following consequence of this fact, which can be deduced from the previous case by a limit argument; we note that if $Z$ is chosen affine then the above morphism $Y\to X$ is affine.
+It is easy to see that each $\scrB$ over $X$ as above has an exhaustive extension to level $n$ over an affine $X$-scheme $Y$ of finite type.
+Namely, if $Z\to\scrX_n$ is an affine smooth presentation, we can take $Y=X\times_{\scrX_m}Z$.
+As $\tau$ is smooth and surjective by \cite[Thm.~4.4]{Ill}, $Y\to X$ is as well affine smooth and surjective.

+With more effort, one can arrange that the universal $BT$ group of level $n$ over $Z$ (and thus also the exhaustive extension $\scrC$ over $Y$) comes from a $p$-divisible group (cf. \cite[Prop.~2.3]{NVW} via a natural passage to an affine open cover).
+Here we need only the following consequence of this fact, which can be deduced from the previous paragraph by a limit argument.